The Graduate Manual

 • Qualifying Examinations in reading Greek and Latin (the "Reading List Examinations": each three hours; may be taken separately) or, for students in archaeology, a Reading List Examination in one language, and the Archaeology Qualifying Examination;

-• Qualifying Examinations in reading scholarly German and either French or Italian (each two hours; may be taken separately);
+• Qualifying Examinations in reading scholarly German and either French or Italian (each by in-class assessment or translation exam lasting two hours; may be taken separately);

 • the Preliminary Examination (whose parts, length and schedule are outlined below).